Z Wave vs Zigbee - Zigbee winner

 Z Wave vs Zigbee: An In-depth Comparison (BIG News in 2022!)

 I came across the terms “Z Wave” and “Zigbee” a lot the first day I started looking into smart home products.
-After a little research of my own, I was still unsure of exactly what all the differences between them were.
+After a little research of my own, I was still unsure of exactly what the differences between them were.
 And, more importantly, whether or not I should even care.

 Since you’re here, I’m willing to bet you’re experiencing something similar.

-Z Wave vs Zigbee – which is better?
+Z Wave vs. Zigbee – which is better?

 Oh, and Zigbee was recently included in the smart home open-source standard collaboration alongside Apple, Google, and Amazon.
 Z Wave, notably, was left out.